XrXr/WhenIsKateLive/README.md

 On the [live page] minified version of libraries are used.
 The scripts belonging to this project uses [Closure Compiler] for minification.

+##Testing
+Tests are written with mocha and Chai

 ##License
 [MIT](LICENSE.txt) for non-vender code.
 If you use part(s) of the project somehow, let me know!
 (You don't have to)